Global-Policy-Lab/gpl-covid/README.md

 2. For data before January 24, 2020, we manually collected data, the file is in [data/raw/china/china_city_health_jan.xlsx](data/raw/china/china_city_health_jan.xlsx).

 ##### France
 1. Download the March 12 file update for the number of confirmed cases per région from the [French government’s website](https://www.data.gouv.fr/en/datasets/fr-sars-cov-2/) and save it to [data/raw/france/fr-sars-cov-2-20200312.xlsx](data/raw/france/fr-sars-cov-2-YYYYMMDD.xlsx).
-This file gets updated every 1-5 days, so we augment it with data scraped daily from a live website through March 25, 2020.
+This file only gets updated every 1-5 days, so we augment it with data scraped daily from a live website through March 25, 2020.
+At this point, the live website stopped reporting daily infections, and we're currently working to figure out if this periodically updated site will continue to produce updates.
 2. `stata -b do codes/data/france/format_infected.do`: Run in Stata to clean and format the French regional epidemiological dataset, set at the beginning the last sample date.
 Default is March 18th.

 ##### Iran